Feast of the Assumption: Celebrating Mary’s Ascension

 Holy Day of Obligation

 The Assumption is a Holy Day of Obligation for Catholics, meaning Mass attendance isn’t optional—it’s a must.
 Parishes go all out, offering vigil Masses the night before and several services on the day itself.
-It’s a time to love and devotion to the Blessed Mother and honor her Son.
+It’s a time to show love and devotion to the Blessed Mother and honor her Son.

 CountryPublic Holiday